ChloeZ1208/memories_project/README.md

 # Memories
-A full stack MERN web app where users post and manage their memories, using React+Redux, Node.js, Express and MongoDB.
+A full stack MERN social media web app where users post and share their memories, using React+Redux, Node.js, Express and MongoDB.

 ## Demo
 https://memories-chloe.netlify.app